Kuber144/CPInsights/ARCHITECTURE.md

 ## Conclusion

-CodeSage combines traditional static analysis with modern AI to create a unique learning tool for competitive programmers.
+CPInsights combines traditional static analysis with modern AI to create a unique learning tool for competitive programmers.
 By leveraging AST parsing for structural understanding and LLMs for explanations, it bridges the gap between solving problems and truly understanding algorithmic patterns.
 The architecture is designed to scale, with async processing, caching, and modular components that can evolve independently.